Comparative Cultural Studies, Bachelor of Arts

 In addition to University Requirements:

-- At least 49 units of major requirements which includes 24-33 units of emphasis requirements
+- At least 49 units of major requirements which includes 24-33 units of emphasis or coursework requirements

 - At least 16 units of language requirements